Bipasha Basu: Commercial success and established actress (2006–2009)

 Basu established herself as a leading actress of Hindi cinema in 2006.
 The year saw her star in four major releases — the comedy Phir Hera Pheri, the comedy drama Corporate, the crime drama Omkara and the action thriller Dhoom 2 — all of which performed well critically and commercially.

 Phir Hera Pheri saw her star alongside Akshay Kumar to portray a con woman who steals ₹10 million from the protagonists.
 The film received mixed-to-positive reviews and emerged as a commercial success, ranking as the eighth highest-grossing Hindi film of the year.
 In Madhur Bhandarkar's Corporate, she gave up her glamorous look to portray a businesswoman who has no qualms in taking advantage of her sexuality to con the CEO of a rival company.
 Her performance in the film earned her critical acclaim, as well as her second nomination for the Filmfare Award for Best Actress.
-However, it was only an average grosser at the box-office.
+However, it was moderate success at the box-office.

 In Vishal Bhardwaj's adaptation of Othello, Omkara, Basu played the role of Billo Chamanbahar (Bianca), alongside an ensemble cast of Devgn, Kareena Kapoor, Saif Ali Khan, Konkona Sen Sharma and Vivek Oberoi.
 She caught the attention of the public with her dance number "Beedi", which was highly popular in India and overseas.
 Moreover, her performance also earned positive reviews, with critic Rajeev Masand of CNN-IBN writing, "...Basu is brought in to lend oomph and she highly succeeds in doing that."